 Most life insurers require medical underwriting for higher-value policies.
 That is, applicants must consent to a basic medical exam as a condition of coverage.
 These exams are thorough but not invasive, and although they sometimes uncover abnormalities that could correlate with underlying health conditions, many applicants pass them with flying colors.

 Because health conditions that may reduce life expectancy are less common among younger adults, medical underwriting is less likely to adversely impact 20-something life insurance applicants’ premiums or chances of approval than older applicants’.
 This is another potent argument in favor of applying early, when you’re least likely to have any major health concerns.

 And if you’re not comfortable with medical underwriting for whatever reason?
 You can skip that part of the process with a no-exam policy.
 Because they’re riskier for insurers, no-exam policies tend to have lower maximum coverage limits and higher premiums than traditional policies.
-But they’re not skimpy — Haven Life’s Haven Simple1 no-exam term life policy provides coverage up to $500,000, for example.
-And applying for no-exam coverage2 is even easier than applying for traditional coverage — Haven Simple’s application process is 100% digital.
+And applying for no-exam coverage is even easier than applying for traditional coverage — Bestow’s application process is 100% digital.